salman123ahmed/Drug-Discovery-using-Machine-Learning-Complete-Project-/README.md

 **Part 5: Comparing Regressors**
 In this part, we compare the performance of various machine learning algorithms for building regression models of Acetylcholinesterase inhibitors.
 We use the LazyPredict library to automate the comparison.

+**Requirements**
+To run this project, you will need to install the following dependencies.
+You can do this by creating a requirements.txt file with the following content:

+**numpy
+pandas
+scikit-learn
+matplotlib
+seaborn
+lazypredict
+padelpy
+requests
+rdkit
+**